sepehrsaryazdi/camera_2d_lidar_calibration/README.md

 # Camera 2D LiDAR Calibration Library

-This is a Camera and 2D LiDAR calibration library that computes the SE(3) transformation from the camera frame to the 2D LiDAR frame.
+This is a camera and 2D LiDAR calibration library that computes the SE(3) transformation from the camera frame to the 2D LiDAR frame.

 ## Assumptions and Environment Setup

 This calibration method relies on the following environment setup and assumptions:

-1. A square chessboard pattern is within full-view of the camera.
+1. A square chessboard pattern is within full-view of the camera, and supported by a wall with straight edges.
 A copy of this chessboard is provided in `chessboard.pdf`.
-We do not necessarily require the dimensions of the wall, but we need dimensions of the chessboard; specifically the physical chessboard square size and the number of squares.
+The software does not necessarily require the dimensions of the wall,  but it needs dimensions of the chessboard; specifically the chessboard square's sizes and the total number of squares.
 2. Corners on the chessboard will be used to determine the horizontal direction.
 Any line defined by a row of corners should be parallel with the ground plane and orthogonal to the edges of the wall.
 4. The chessboard is orthogonal to the ground plane.
 The robot's LiDAR can be at any height, so long as its rays intersect with the wall.
-4. The LiDAR is scanning the world in a plane that is parallel to the ground.
+5. The LiDAR is scanning the world in a plane that is parallel to the ground.
-5. The chessboard is placed perpendicular to the ground, and is oriented horizontally along its width, with its lowest portion parallel to the ground.
-6. The chessboard is supported by a wall with straight edges that are in-view of the camera and discernible from the surroundings.
-7. The left and right edges of the wall should be visible in the calibration images.
+6. The left and right edges of the wall should be visible in the calibration image, and are discernible from the surroundings.
-8. Images from the camera are not flipped, i.e. the images are oriented such that the left/right sides of the wall appear in the left/right sides of the image respectively.
+7. Images from the camera are not flipped, i.e. the images are oriented such that the left/right sides of the wall appear in the left/right sides of the image respectively.
-9. The LiDAR scans, when viewed from the top, are oriented so that ordering of wall sides agree with the camera, i.e. left and right.
+8. The LiDAR scans, when viewed from the top, are oriented so that ordering of wall sides agree with the camera, i.e. left and right.

 To see a typical example that satisfies the assumptions above, refer to the following image corresponding to Turtlebot3 Burger.
 Its 2D LiDAR is located at the top of the robot and scans the world in a plane parallel to the ground.